Baby Ace D (oz3728)

 Baby Ace model D. Scale radio control model.
 Here is D.B.
 Mathews' Baby Ace D from Model Airplane News issue 05-84.

-Quote from article: - "A scale model that is a pure delight to build and fly, by DB MATHEWS.
+Quote: "A scale model that is a pure delight to build and fly, by DB Mathews.

 Only six were actually built, with others available in kit form.
 Note this early version differs markedly from our model, most notably in the shape of the empennage and wing tips.
 The reason for this is that in 1953 Paul Poberezny acquired the rights to the Corbins and, with former WACO engineer Stan Dzik, redesigned the old Ace into the model C. This redesign was published in 'how to' form in Mechanics Illustrated in 1956 and really put home-building and the Experimental Aircraft Association (EAA) in motion.